History of Rugby, Warwickshire: Medieval and Tudor

 One of the most significant events in the town's history was the founding in 1567 of Rugby School: Lawrence Sheriff, a locally born grocer to Queen Elizabeth I, left money in his will to establish a school in Rugby for local boys.
-The school needed to take some fee-paying pupils from outside the area, to help pay the bills, and gradually became a largely fee-paying school.
+The school needed to take some fee-paying pupils from outside the area, to help pay the bills, and gradually became a largely fee-paying school, with most of its pupils coming from outside Rugby.
+Eventually Lawrence Sheriff School was founded in 1878. to continue Sheriff's intention to provide a free grammar school for the boys of Rugby and surrounding villages.

 From medieval times until the late 18th century, the population of Rugby stayed at around 500–1000.
 It began to grow in the 1770s when the Oxford Canal was constructed around the town and spurred some growth in local industries and in population.

 Brushes with history

 Rugby and its surrounding area had several brushes with some of the most important events in English history.

 The Rugby area has associations with the Gunpowder Plot – On the eve of the plot on 5 November 1605, the plotters stayed at an inn in nearby Dunchurch to await news of the plot.
 If it had been successful then they planned to kidnap the princess Elizabeth of Bohemia, who was staying at nearby Coombe Abbey, and install her as Queen.

 During the English Civil War in the 17th century, King Charles I is said to have passed through Rugby on his way to Nottingham with 120 Cavalier troops during 1642.
 The attitudes of the townsfolk were said to be too close to the Parliamentarian cause for the king's liking.
 One of the most important battles of the war, the Battle of Naseby was fought some 15 miles east of Rugby.